 - 3 January 2018: First approved PIRS

 - II February 2019: All uses of "mean" or "MAPE" removed.
 The "MAPE" variants of this indicator is calculated based on a full annual period's worth of data, rather than averages of quarterly performance.
 Disaggregations updated to include both country and tracer product.
 Targets information relocated to Annex C.

 - 17 March 2020: No changes.

 - 19 May 2021: PIRS format changes.
 Responsible Individuals and Data Quality section updated.

-- 09 March 2022: No changes.
+- 22 February 2022: No changes.

+- 4 August 2023: No changes.